Flawd

 Strength of recommendation:How enthusiastically and widely would you recommend the establishment?
 Very Good

 Swans in the middle of Manchester!
 Who would have thought?
-But Flawd is on the Islington Marina, a newly minted network of canals and water basins now home to barges and wildfowl, new apartments, green spaces and walkways.
+But Flawd is on the New Islington Marina, a network of canals and water basins now home to barges and wildfowl, new apartments, green spaces and walkways.
 The feel is Dutch or Scandinavian, enhanced by a fine-weather terrace.
 It’s a suitable setting for a contemporary bottle shop, wine bar and sharing-plate eatery of restricted size with a buzzy atmosphere, enthusiastic staff and a funky playlist.
 As soon as you walk in, you know it’s a place in which to have fun.
-Floor-to-ceiling windows help open up a diminutive, functional space just large enough to house a counter, several wine racks, a few tables and backless stools (not very bottom-friendly!).
-The blackboard menu changes regularly and features local and regional ingredients such as Lancaster smoked mackerel, Garstang Blue cheese and outstanding sourdough bread from neighbouring bakery Pollen, while much of the fresh produce is sourced from Cinderwood ...
+The blackboard menu changes regularly and features local and regional ingredients such as Lancaster smoked mackerel, Garstang Blue cheese and ‘big dollops’ of outstanding sourdough bread from neighbouring bakery Pollen.
+Charcuterie is from Curing Rebels in Brighton, however, although who cares about regional pedantry when it’s this good?
+This place has pedigree, and it shows: flair and imagination define the largely plant-focused cook...

 Read full reviewSee less